First appeared in the March, 2014 issue of Philadelphia magazine.

 Be respectful of our online community and contribute to an engaging conversation.
 We reserve the right to ban impersonators and remove comments that contain personal attacks, threats, or profanity, or are flat-out offensive.
 By posting here, you are permitting Philadelphia magazine and Metro Corp. to edit and republish your comment in all media.

-- Main Line Monday: A True One-of-a-Kind in Merion Station - Philadelphia Magazine — Property
+- Main Line Monday: Worldly Comfort in Wayne for $925K - Philadelphia Magazine — Property